lgmorand/azure-ade-devbox/README.md

 1. Go on the [Developer portal](https://devportal.microsoft.com/)

 2. Create a DevBox.
 Select and upload a customization file.
-One can be found [here](./DevBox/project-orchard.yaml)
+One example can be found [here](./DevBox/project-orchard.yaml)

-3. Wait for the creation of the DevBox.
-Can take up to 25min.
+3. Wait for the creation of the DevBox. **It can take between 25 and 60min !!!**